 - Put a tick and flea collar on your pet.

-If you are in a region where you know there are ticks, make sure you check yourself and your children for ticks, especially in the groin, scalp, and armpit areas.
+If you are in a region where you know there are ticks that carry the Lyme disease bacreria, make sure you check yourself and your children for ticks, especially in the groin, scalp, and armpit areas.
 Taking a shower upon returning from a grassy or wooded area is also helpful in removing ticks.
 If you do find a tick on your skin or your child’s skin, remove it with a pair of tweezers as soon as possible, and wash and disinfect your hands as well as the bite area.
 If the tick has been there for more than 24 hours, or if you have any other concerns, please contact your healthcare provider.